psss/did/docs/questions.rst

 Nitrate Migration
 ------------------------------------------------------------------

-If a nitrate testcase is ported to tmt then any changes made to it in nitrate might be lost.
+After a nitrate test case is migrated to ``fmf`` git becomes the canonical source of the test case metadata.
+All further changes should be done in git and updates synchronized back to nitrate using ``tmt test export . --nitrate`` command.
+Otherwise direct changes in Nitrate might be lost.
-Location of metadata is described by ``[fmf]`` section of Structured field.

-Below is the list of supported ``fmf`` attributes and corresponding nitrate fields:
+A unique identifier of the new test metadata location is stored in the ``[fmf]`` section of test case notes.
+Below is the list of attributes which are synchronized to corresponding nitrate fields:

 * component — components tab
 * contact — default tester